How can we help you today?

 Identifying if a website has an SSL certificate is easy and takes a few moments; you only need to look for the following visual cues:

-• The padlock icon.
-A padlock icon to the left of a page URL signifies that it owns an SSL certificate.
+• The padlock icon: A padlock icon to the left of a page URL indicates that the page uses an SSL certificate.
 This is a universal sign of trust for small business owners.

-• HTTPS in the URL: A secure website’s address will begin with https:// instead of the older, unsecured http://.
+• HTTPS in the URL: A secure website’s address begins with https://rather than the older, unsecured http://.
 HTTPS stands for Hypertext Transfer Protocol Secure and indicates that the connection is encrypted.

-• Certificate details.
-You can get more information by clicking on the padlock icon.
-This will bring up a window with the certificate’s details, including who it was issued to and the Certificate Authority (CA) that verified it.
+• Certificate details: You can get more information by clicking on the padlock icon.
+This will open a window showing the certificate’s details, including the recipient’s name and the Certificate Authority (CA) that verified it.

 The CA’s digital signature confirms the certificate’s authenticity; you can check the issue and expiry dates to ensure it’s still valid.
 Finally, the details will show the public key used for securing the connection, while the private key is kept secret on the server.